karthik-sundaram/RLHF_PPO_Tuned_GPT2/README.md

 3. **Harmlessness**: Avoiding misleading or harmful content.

 ### Output Analysis:
 A total of 36 prompts were used for evaluation.
 The responses were reviewed and judged based on their adherence to the three criteria.
+It was done using ChatGPT4o (did not use API to keep cost down and as data was small) - Check out this link for **detailed analysis**: _**https://chatgpt.com/share/66eb698e-d66c-8004-9318-bf354ce88fa2**_

 #### Results: